For more information of these issues, see below:

 Visit altria.com to learn more about Characterizing Flavors

 As excise taxes increase, so does the price of tobacco products.
 Criminal organizations exploit these higher costs by selling smuggled, counterfeit, illegally-imported and stolen tobacco products for their own financial gain.
 This illicit trade is a concern for our business, law enforcement and regulatory authorities, as well as the legitimate wholesale and retail trade.
 This illicit activity deprives governments of tax revenue and hurts law-abiding businesses.

 Visit altria.com to learn more about Illicit Trade

-PM USA actively supported legislation that would provide for tough but reasonable federal regulation of tobacco products by the Food and Drug Administration (FDA).
-In June 2009, President Obama signed the Family Smoking Prevention and Tobacco Control Act (FSPTCA), granting the FDA federal regulatory authority over tobacco products.
-Under this law, FDA has authority to regulate cigarettes, cigarette tobacco, “roll-your-own” tobacco and smokeless tobacco products, and may extend its authority to regulate other tobacco products such as cigars and pipe tobacco.
+PM USA actively supported legislation that granted the FDA federal regulatory authority over tobacco products.
+Under this law, FDA has authority to regulate cigarettes, cigarette tobacco, “roll-your-own” tobacco, smokeless tobacco products, cigars, pipe tobacco and e-vapor products.

 Visit altria.com to learn more about the Federal Regulation of Tobacco

 In 1998, the nation’s leading cigarette manufacturers including Philip Morris USA signed the Master Settlement Agreement (MSA) with 46 states, five U.S. territories and the District of Columbia.
 The MSA was an historic agreement that imposed significant restrictions on a range of cigarette marketing activities and required the participating manufacturers to make billions of dollars of settlement payments to the states.